 So, please don’t do this.
 If you are tempted, because you really don’t like the feel of condoms, there’s some advice below.
 We don’t really know why else people might do it.
 Maybe like with other forms of sexual assault it’s to do with power and just wanting to hurt someone.
+And some of the studies coming out about this do suggest that.
 Maybe it’s to do with gender, sexuality and power.
 But whatever, please don’t do this.

 Are you a stealther?